 If you’re running a small business or a large corporation and you have products to ship, then pallets will be your best friends.
 That’s because pallets make it easier for you to ship and can help support and protect your cargo when used properly.
 Shipping a pallet can help you improve efficiency across the board, which means better productivity and profitability.
 But what exactly do you need to know about how to ship a pallet?
 We’ll be going over best practices for how to ship a pallet, guiding you through some terminology and providing insider shipping tips.

-What The Heck Is A Pallet?
+What Is a Pallet?

+A pallet is a flat, portable platform, usually made of wood, with openings on two sides or all four for easy maneuverability by pallet jacks or forklifts.
 Pallets are the perfect choice for when you have an oversized item that won’t fit neatly inside of a crate.
-Not only will pallets consolidate your shipment, they simplify the act of loading and unloading, and help optimize the space they take up in the trailer, and in the warehouse.
+Not only will pallets consolidate your shipment, but they also simplify the act of loading and unloading.
+Pallets also help carriers optimize the space they take up in the trailer and in the warehouse.

-A Quick Comprehensive Guide To Pallet Lingo
+A Quick Guide to Pallet Lingo

 - Deck boards — Deck boards are 2 x 4 wooden slats that make up the flat top and bottom of the pallet.
 This is where the load will sit.
-Deck boards are either evenly spaced, or close boarded.
+Deck boards are either evenly spaced, or close-boarded.